eh3rrera/ocpj8-notes/10-Java-Concurrency/1-Create-worker-threads-using-Runnable-Callable-and-use-an-ExecutorService-to-concurrently-execute-tasks.md

 ````

 ####submit(Runnable)
-This method takes a Runnable, but returns a Future object.
+This method takes a Runnable but returns a Future object.
 This object returns null when the Runnable has finished executing:
 ````java
 Future future = executorService.submit(new Runnable() {
     public void run() {